 Features of Joint Hindu Family Business

-- Formation: Joint Hindu Family cannot be formed or created by any contract or agreement because this organization came into existence by the operation of the “Hindu Law”.
-It is not formed by any agreement like a partnership firm.
-Whenever there is Hindu Undivided Family, there is the scope for Joint Hindu Family Business.
+- Formation: Joint Hindu Family cannot be formed or created by any contract or agreement because this organization came into existence by the operation of the “Hindu Law.”
+Any agreement like a partnership firm does not form it.
+Whenever there is a Hindu Undivided Family, there is the scope for Joint Hindu Family Business.

 - Registration: It is not at all compulsory to register this organization because it is the result of Hindu Law.

-- Membership: There are two types of members i.e Karta and Co-parceners.
-Karta is the elder male member of the family who controls and manages the business.
+- Membership: There are two types of members, i.e. Karta and Co-parceners.
+Karta is the older male member of the family who controls and manages the business.
 The other family members are called the co-parceners.
 There is no limit on membership because the membership is by birth.

 - Sharing of Profits and Losses: According to the Hindu Succession Act, 1956, all the members of Hindu Undivided Family have equal rights to share the profits as well as losses of the business.

 - Legal Status: Any organization gets separate legal status only after its registration with appropriate authorities.
 In case of Joint Hindu Family firm registration is not at all compulsory; hence, it does not enjoy any legal status.
 Though Joint Hindu Family Business is enlarged form of sole trading concern and it has got due recognition by Income Tax Act, 1961, and Joint Hindu Succession Act, 1956, then also it does not enjoy separate legal status because of Joint Hindu Family firm and its members are the same that is inseparable.